PedroCotovio/Cloud-Computing/README.md

 or use the GUI console.

+If you create a project with a non-default region or zone, make sure to check region vars are correctly configured thorough out the project.

 ### Activate APIs

 Make sure billing is activated for your project and activate required API's